Frumenta nundinella

 Life Cycle

 Two per year; complete -to- cycle approximately 50 days per generation. adults lay eggs on tips of emerging shoots in late May.
-First generation: feed on growth in mid-June, each enclosed in a leaf shelter; mid-June to July; adult late June to early August.
+First generation: larvae feed on terminal growth in mid-June, each enclosed in a leaf shelter; mid-June to July; adult late June to early August.
 Second generation: larvae feed on fruits, pupate inside berries; adult emergence late August to late September.

 Behavior